A new parametrization for ideal classes in rings defined by binary forms, and applications: Orbits over arithmetic rings and fields

-Note that by Lemma~\ref{lem-d}, we have $\min\{e_1, \nu_p(f_0)\} = 1$.
-By a computation entirely analogous to that of the density $\delta_{S_2}$ in the proof of Theorem~\ref{thm-evendensecalcs}, we then find that
+By Lemma~\ref{lem-d}, we have $\min\{e_1, \nu_p(f_0)\} = 1$.
+By a computation entirely analogous to that of the density $\delta_{S}$ in the proof of Theorem~\ref{thm-evendensecalcs}, we then find that

 Let $\delta_{2m}$ denote the $p$-adic density in $\mc{F}_{2m,\max}(1, \BZ_p)$ of forms $H$ such that $H$ is a perfect square modulo $p$ as in the proof of Theorem~\ref{thm-evendensecalcs}.
-By imitating the computation of the density $\delta_{S_2'}$ in the proof of Theorem~\ref{thm-evendensecalcs}, we find that $\delta_S$ is given by
+By imitating the computation of the density $\delta_{S'}$ in the proof of Theorem~\ref{thm-evendensecalcs}, we find that

 where the second equality in each case of~\eqref{eq-subeq} follows from Proposition~\ref{prop-inash}. \end{proof}